j-easy/easy-rules/README.md

 ### Hello World Sample

 This sample shows how to use Easy Rules to say Hello to only duke's friends.
-The program asks the user if he/she is a friend of duke and says Hello only if he/she responds yes!
+The program asks the user if he is a friend of duke and says Hello only if he responds yes!

 The rule class is the following :